TechieNK/DjangoProject/README.md

   def home(request):
     return render(request, 'accounts/dashboard.html')
   ```
-Here, accounts is the name of the directory in templates directory where our templates are present.
+Here, `accounts` is the name of the directory in templates directory where templates are present and `dashboard.html` is our template .
 When lot of templates needs to used, we could get a lot of redundant code.
 So, to solve this issue, we can create a base template (main.html).
 In the base template, we can create our header and footer, so we don't want to repeat the code.
 Block tages are used for making the page more dynamic.
   ```
     {% block content %}